-The SWPPP does not contain effluent limitations; the limitations are contained in Part I of this permit.
-The SWPPP is intended to document the selection, design, and installation of control measures.
+The SWPPP does not contain effluent limitations; the limitations or benchmarks are contained in Part I. The SWPPP is intended to document the selection, design, and installation of control measures.
 As distinct from the SWPPP, the documentation requirements are intended to document the implementation (including inspection, maintenance, monitoring, and corrective action) of the permit requirements.